 The Master’s in Business Information Technology is a two-year programme comprising 120 credits.
-The entire programme is taught in English and features three specializations and core courses in ICT management, e-commerce, strategy and business process integration.
+The entire programme is taught in English and features two specializations and core courses in ICT management, e-commerce, strategy and business process integration.
 A number of electives are directly linked to ongoing projects in the research groups that contribute to the programme, enabling you to further develop your research skills.
 Others are career electives, designed to prepare you for a role in industry or in consulting.

 The programme will prepare you to occupy a leading position in the field of information systems.
 Management and IT form the core of your training.
 You will learn how to integrate and apply your newly acquired knowledge in a broad organizational context, as you develop your communication skills, interpersonal prowess and the ability to work in groups.
 You will be able to pursue for a successful career, thanks to your extensive knowledge of IT issues and organizational challenges, your critical attitude and your positive disposition towards lifelong learning and innovation.